-The final framing of the request is being developed through an interactive dialogue between the EKLIPSE scientists and the requester (DGRI, European Commission), and will be further discussed with stakeholders to ensure relevance for policy making regarding biodiversity and ecosystem services.
+The final framing of the request is being developed through an interactive dialogue between the EKLIPSE scientists and the requester (POLLINIS), and will be further discussed with stakeholders such as DG ENV and DG AGRI to ensure relevance for policy making regarding biodiversity and ecosystem services.
 We want to explore the amount of knowledge that exists in this area, who the main knowledge holders are and, if after scoping we decide to answer this request, we want to identify the most suitable methodology for answering it.

-Please contribute your comments and knowledge/references in the online KNOCK forum.
+Please contribute your comments and knowledge/references through the online KNOCK forum.